simoneorlando97/simoneorlando97/README.md

 - 👋 Hi, I’m @simoneorlando97
 - 🎓 I'm studying Computer Science and Engineering
 - 👀 I’m interested in Machine Learning and Computer Security
-- 🕹️ I’m currently playing CTF with Tower of Hanoi and Mhackeroni
+- 🕹️ I’m currently playing CTF with Tower of Hanoi and mHACKeroni
 - 📫 How to reach me: @simoneorlando97 on Twitter

 <!---